GeorgeTsialios/myPublicTransport/README.md

 Additional resources and documentation can be found in:

-- `Report_Greek.pdf`: A detailed report in Greek presenting the application's design, user analysis, evaluation methods, and usage scenarios.
+- [Project Report (PDF, in Greek)](https://github.com/GeorgeTsialios/myPublicTransport/blob/master/Report_Greek.pdf): a detailed report in Greek presenting the application's design, user analysis, evaluation methods, and usage scenarios.

-- `Presentation_English.pptx`: A presentation in English summarizing the application's user-centered design process, evaluation methods and results.
+- [Project Presentation (PPTX, in English)](https://github.com/GeorgeTsialios/myPublicTransport/blob/master/Presentation_English.pptx): a presentation in English summarizing the application's user-centered design process, evaluation methods and results.

 <br/>